 Only months later, in early 1928, eldest son Christopher learns he has lung cancer, and then the following year, doctors find the origin of his cancer is in his throat (nasophyrnex).
 The outlook is grim and he has only months to live.
 Christopher dies in 2 Oct 1929.31

-Death Notice in the Plain Dealer (1933)Between 1914 and 1929, in those 15 years, Marie lost her husband and 3 sons, all of the men in her life.
+Death Notice in the Plain Dealer (1933)Between 1914 and 1929, in those 15 years, Marie lost her husband, her 3 sons, her brother Andreas and her brother-in-law Martin, that's all but 2 of the men in her life.
+Her brother John would also die before Marie in 1932.

 On 17 Sep 1933 at 8 PM, Marie Christofferson died of coronary sclerosis at her home in Cleveland.32 She was buried on 20 Sep 1933 at family plot in West Park Cemetery with her husband, sons Oscar & Ingvald, and brother-in-law Martin Christensen - Section 21, Lot 226, Grave 1.33